LvnLx/Tempus/README.md

 ### Android

-The necessary code to interact with [Oboe](https://github.com/google/oboe) (the Android equivalent for the audio buffer interface) already exists and is fully written for an earlier version of the app, however due to poor emulator performance, lack of access to a physical Andoid device, and overhead/data privacy concerns of publishing on the Google Play store, the decision was made to discontinue the Android version of the app.
+The necessary code to interact with [Oboe](https://github.com/google/oboe) (the Android equivalent for the audio buffer interface) already exists and is fully written for an earlier version of the app, however due to poor emulator performance, lack of access to a physical Android device, and overhead/data privacy concerns of publishing on the Google Play store, the decision was made to discontinue the Android version of the app.
 Importantly however, the UI is written using various platform agnostic widgets to ensure a coherent user experience if cross-platform development were to continue

 ### Multiple Measures